getify/You-Dont-Know-JS/up & going/ch1.md

 There's lots of opinions on what makes well commented code or not.
 We can't exactly define absolute rules.
 But some observations and guidelines are useful:

-* No comments is bad
+* No comments is bad.
-* Too many comments (like one per line) is probably a sign of poorly written code
+* Too many comments (like one per line) is probably a sign of poorly written code.
 * Comments should explain WHY, not WHAT.
 They can optionally explain HOW if that's particularly confusing.

 In JavaScript, there are two types of comments possible: a single-line comment, and a multi-line comment.